irvnriir/b/README.md

 ### Operating Systems

 Windows, at the time:
 * Removes "." at end of folder names, on creation .
-Also such removes " " previous to it .
+Also such removes all " " previous to it .
 * Doesn't support `*[];:'"\|<>/?` characters and "con": Name part of file name, or a folder name .

 ## Github Pages